srisridevi1206/wepage1-2/README.txt

 3. Inside each project folder, you will find a `starter` and a `final` folder.
 Open the `starter` folder in your preferred code editor to access the initial code.

-4. Follow along with the YouTube tutorial series to build the projects step-by-step.
+4. Follow along with the tutorial series to build the projects step-by-step.
 You can use the `starter` code as a starting point and make changes as guided in the tutorial.

 5. If you encounter any issues or have questions during the tutorial, feel free to open an issue in this repository.
 We encourage collaboration and learning together!

 ## Contributing

 If you find any bugs, have suggestions for improvements, or want to add more features to the projects, we welcome your contributions!
 Simply fork this repository, make your changes, and submit a pull request.

-## About the Author

-This tutorial series is created and presented by [Agnel John](https://www.youtube.com/@ErrorMakesClever), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

-Enjoy the journey of learning HTML and building exciting projects with us!
-Happy coding! 🚀🎉